 Here is how our EDI-managed services provider explains the differences –

-The Functional Group: The header specifies where the message will go, such as a company department.
-There can be multiple messages or transaction sets like invoices and PO. for both the EDI standards; there is a header and a footer segment.
+The header specifies where the message will go, such as a company department.
+There can be multiple messages or transaction sets like invoices and PO.
+For both the EDI standards; there is a header and a footer segment.
 X12 uses GS and GE for the header and footer, respectively.
 EDIFACT uses UNG and UNE for the header and footer.

-The EDI Document: This is an optional segment used in EDIFACT to define characters for terminators and separators in the document.
+This is an optional segment which EDIFACT uses to define characters for terminators and separators in the document.